R0tenur/visualization/README.md

 ## Tested
-For now the extention is only tested with microsof pubs database: https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs
+For now the extention is only tested with Microsoft Pubs and Northwind databases: https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs